yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 - Link the created BVH nodes to the parent
 - Recurse to both child nodes

-We stop recursing, if the number of triangles in our current node is below a threshold, say 8.
+We stop recursing, if the number of triangles in our current node is below a threshold.

-(XXX: bvh build pseudocode)

-(XXX: Compile and run pseudocode...)
+(XXX: Audit/Compile/Run pseudocode, or cut it)
 ```
 Triangle :: struct {
     v0: Vec3;